USEPA/DvMsp/README.md

 system.file("scripts/application.R", package = "DvMsp")
 ```

-Scripts used to generate figures are located on your machine in the folder at the file path found by running
+Scripts used to generate figures are located on your machine at the file path found by running
 ```r
 system.file("scripts/figures", package = "DvMsp")
 ```

 ### Output

-Summaries of the 36 simulation trials are located on your machine in the folder at the file path found by running
+Summaries of the 36 simulation trials are located on your machine at the file path found by running
 ```r
 system.file("output/simulation_summary", package = "DvMsp")
 ```